 Some plants, such as boxwood, cardinal flower and elephant ear, are toxic to dogs.
 Check the ASPCA website for an extensive list of plants that are harmful to your furry friends.
 When using fertilizers, make certain they are natural, organic and pet-friendly.
 Your healthy pup will thank you!

 Think Like a Dog

 “Watch your dog’s patrol patterns and work with them instead of trying to change the habit,” says Melinda.
-Consider the breed, size, and temperament of your dog when you landscape.
+Consider the breed, size, and temperament of your pooch when you landscape a dog friendly backyard.
 The better you accommodate their needs, the happier your pup and you will be to share the space!